Owain Evans

 Predicting Slow Judgment

-(Slides for talk at "Aligning AI" workshop at NIPS 2017 in Long Beach.)
+(Slides for talk at "Aligning AI" workshop at NeurIPS 2017 in Long Beach.)

 Careers in AI safety (YouTube)